 Doctor of Public Health (DrPH)

+The DrPH program in Community Health Practice offers interdisciplinary training for students who wish practice at an advanced level or pursue academic careers in public health.
 The DrPH program emphasizes preparation for practice.
 It offers breadth acquiring essential competencies through the completion of courses in a major, a minor in Leadership, and a discipline or breadth minor.
 DrPH students are also expected to complete a practicum related to their area of interest.

 Doctor of Philosophy (PhD)